 Crossplay was a long-awaited feature as it lets people play in the same game irrespective of which version of the game they own on different platforms.
-Call Of Duty, before Crossplay came into being, could only be played with someone that owned the same console as you, but post-Crossplay the scenario has changed a lot.
+Before Crossplay came into being, Call Of Duty could only be played with someone that owned the same console as you, but post-Crossplay, the scenario has changed a lot.

 Call of Duty: Warzone could be played by anyone, even PC owners, and also using a console.
 The problem that the gamers are facing now is that it is a lot easier to cheat on PC than it is on consoles.

 The problem has gotten so worse that the PlayStation 4 and Xbox One owners are doing away with Crossplay altogether.
-The developers have taken notice of this, and they have announced that they have banned over 70,000 players for cheating in Call of Duty.
+The developers have noticed this and announced that they have banned over 70,000 players for cheating in Call of Duty.

 Aimbots work perfectly on PCs, and it has the ability to target headshots even through walls.
 The developers took the most serious step, that of banning players.